 Short on brushes?
 You can turn your powder brush into the contour, bronzer, or highlight brush you’re missing.
 Pinch the bristles together, and then slide a bobby pin onto either side of the brush to maintain the shape.
 Use the slimmer brush to accurately apply your contour, and then remove the bobby pins to bring your powder brush back to normal.

-The tiny prongs of bobby pins make them ideal for applying a thin line of eyelash glue along your favorite set of falsies.
+The tiny prongs of bobby pins make them ideal for applying a thin line of eyelash glue along with your favorite set of falsies.
 Because let’s be real: Applying glue straight from the tube makes for a goopy mess.
 This trick lets you deposit the perfect amount of glue every time.
 As if that weren’t enough, they’re also perfect for adding a single dot of polish to the base of your nail and resetting the time on electronic devices.
 (Why do they make those buttons so tiny?)

 So many snacks, so few chip clips.
 Luckily we live in a world where bobby pins come by the dozens.
 When you’re short on chip clips, slide a few bobby pins onto your Tostitos to keep them fresh.
 When traveling, this tip is a must.
 It prevents open food and crumbs from spilling all over things.
 You can also use bobby pins to bookmark the correct page on your passport or travel guide.

 Shirt or pants too long?
 In a pinch, bobby pins can create a temporary hem, no tailor required.
 Keep this in mind next time you’re suffering a wardrobe faux pas.